apache/incubator-milagro-mpc/README.md

 * [CMake](https://cmake.org/) is required to build the source code.
 * [CFFI](https://cffi.readthedocs.org/en/release-0.8/), the C Foreign Function Interface for the Python wrapper
-* [Doxygen](http://doxygen.org) is required to build the source code documentation.
 * [Python](https://www.python.org/) language is required to build the Python language wrapper.

-On Ubuntu 18.04 these packages are installed with the following commands;
+On the latest Ubuntu LTS these packages are installed with the following commands;

 ```
 sudo apt-get update
-sudo apt-get install -y build-essential cmake doxygen lcov python3-dev python3-pip wget git
+sudo apt-get install -y build-essential cmake lcov python3-dev python3-pip wget git
 pip3 install cffi
 ```